Wednesday, 13 November 2024

 I am often asked about the issues that are impacting residents in the electorate of Lara.
 It is easy to answer because overwhelmingly housing is the issue that is most frequently raised with me and my office.
 The northern suburbs of Geelong, and in particular 3214, the suburbs of Norlane and Corio, have one of the highest rates of social housing, and these suburbs have high rates of tenants renting their homes.
 According to ABS data from 2021, 45.4 per cent of the population of the 3214 postcode rent their homes as opposed to 28.5 per cent across the rest of the state.
 According to socio-economic indexes for the area, these suburbs are ranked as the first and eighth most disadvantaged suburbs in Victoria.
 It is only our government that is doing something to address this.
 It is only the Allan Labor government that is building more homes to address disadvantage across Victoria.

 Not only are we building more homes for more Victorian families, we are protecting renters’ rights with a series of reforms aimed at closing loopholes that drive up the cost of living for renters.
 These reforms will give renters certainty over their leases and living standards and help to resolve tenancy disputes faster.
 Labor has implemented more than 130 rental reforms to restore fairness and respect for renters everywhere.
 Earlier this year we announced that even more will be done and introduced to the Parliament over the coming months.
-These include: we will stop landlords making dubious bond claims without evidence; we will ban no-fault evictions so that you cannot be kicked out of your home for no reason; we will ban the extra fees that get charged when you pay your own rent, including on rent tech apps; we will ban charging for background check fees for rental applications, because applying for a rental should be free; we will cap the cost of breaking a lease so that no renter pays an eye-watering amount in compensation; and we will ensure that if you need an extra key or fob for your apartment, you will get one.
+These include: we will stop landlords making dubious bond claims without evidence; we will ban no-fault evictions so that you cannot be kicked out of your home for no reason; we will ban the extra fees that get charged when you pay your own rent, including on rent tech apps; we will ban charging for background check fees for rental applications, because applying for a rental should be free; we will cap the cost of breaking a lease so that no renter pays an eye-watering amount in compensation; and we will ensure that if you need an extra key or fob for your apartment you will get one.
+These reforms build on many years of work from the state Labor government to protect renters, including establishing Rental Dispute Resolution Victoria, creating a portable bond scheme and establishing the renting taskforce to crack down on dodgy landlords and agents.
+In Victoria we are leading the nation when it comes to renters’ rights, and on this side of the house we are so proud to do so.

 As a relatively young person in this place, I probably have a better understanding than most of just how hard it can be to enter the property market and purchase a home.
 But when we build more homes in Victoria, when we approve more homes in Victoria, we are making it easier for each and every young person to get their own start in owning a home.
-And when we support renters we are supporting young people who are overwhelmingly renters themselves.
-More homes mean more opportunities for young people to be close to universities and TAFEs, to be close to jobs and to be close to their families and friends in the places where they grew up.
+And when we support renters we are supporting young people, who are overwhelmingly renters.
+More homes means more opportunities for young people to be close to universities and TAFEs, to be close to jobs and to be close to their families and friends in the places where they grew up.

 It is only under a Labor government that Victoria is number one for approving and building new homes and number one for supporting renters.
 Only under a Labor government do we see real investment and real action in housing.
 On this side of the house we are busy building, not blocking.
 We are delivering more homes for more Victorians where they want to live.
 Members on this side know that these investments in housing mean more opportunities to live closer to things that Victorians need – reliable public transport, secure jobs, world-class health care and great public schools – closer to friends and families and closer to the communities where young people have grown up.
 That is why I am so pleased to speak in support of this matter of public importance.